 Figure X.2 — Overlapping authentication sequences – new start

-An example of non-overlapping authentication sequences, where authTempCons and authStartNew are both equal to 0, can be seen in Figure X.3.
+An example of non-overlapping authentication sequences, where auth_temp_cons and auth_start_new are both equal to 0, can be seen in Figure X.3.

 Figure X.3 — Non-overlapping authentiation sequences

 Summary

 It is proposed to modify authentication_start() to allow the inclusion or exclusion of specific channel groups belonging to sub-streams for authentication.
 The processing of the media authentication interface for BGW is also described.